 The State of Michigan has lowered the drinking water health screening levels for PFAS.
-These new levels replace the federal advisory guidelines of a combined 70 ppt for PFOA and PFOS that the state had been using since January 2018.
+These new levels will be used as a guidance document for PFAS in drinking water.

 The new drinking water screening levels in Michigan are: